 Elastics help exert pressure in a specific direction to help shift your teeth.
-Different size elastics signify varying forces of pressure.
+Different-sized elastics signify varying forces of pressure.
 The pressure applied helps to shift teeth into place.
 It is important to wear elastics as prescribed by your orthodontist to apply the correct and intended amount of pressure.

 Separators create space between the teeth and allow bands to fit over the teeth.
 It is normal for patients to experience soreness after a separator is placed.
 However, this should go away once patients begin to adjust.
-Separators are a very important step in getting braces because they create room for the braces which are typically placed about a week after.
+Separators are a very important step in getting braces because they create room for the braces, typically placed about a week or two later.

 Retainers can either be removable or fixed in place.
-They are designed to hold your teeth in place and prevent them from shifting after completing your orthodontic treatment.
+After completing your orthodontic treatment, they hold your teeth in place and prevent them from shifting.
+To properly use retainers, patients must wear them for the recommended time.
 Your orthodontist will instruct you on the best ways to care for your retainer and provide details regarding the length of retainer treatment.
 At Flower Mound Orthodontics, we currently offer Hawley retainers and Essix retainers.

-Invisalign are clear, removable aligners that gradually shift the teeth into proper alignment.
-The series of aligners are custom made to fit perfectly against your teeth causing little to no discomfort while also shifting your teeth.
+Invisalign are clear, removable aligners that shift the teeth into proper alignment.
+The series of aligners are custom-made to fit perfectly against your teeth, causing little to no discomfort while also shifting your teeth.
 You periodically switch the aligners as teeth shift further into position.
 Depending on the severity of your misalignment, the amount of sets of aligners used may vary.
-This teeth-straightening method is the number one patient requested clear aligner system in the United States.
+This teeth-straightening method is the number one patient-requested clear aligner system in the United States.

 It is comfortable, convenient, and virtually unnoticeable.
 This orthodontic treatment is ideal for teens and adults with minor to moderate orthodontic concerns.
 Invisalign aligners work quickly and discretely.
-For instance, Invisalign treatment can be used to address malocclusion, overbite, underbite, gapped teeth, and overcrowded teeth.
+For instance, Invisalign treatment can address malocclusion, overbite, underbite, gapped, and overcrowded teeth.

-The palatal expander is a custom-made device that is used to widen the upper jaw so that the bottom and upper teeth fit together.
-This is done by putting gentle exerting pressure on your upper molars each time the palatal expander is adjusted.
+The palatal expander is a custom-made device to widen the upper jaw so that the bottom and upper teeth fit together.
+This is done by gently exerting pressure on your upper molars each time the palatal expander is adjusted.
 This pressure progressively shifts and expands the patient’s jaw.

-Once the desired expansion is reached, you will wear the appliance for a few months to stabilize the expansion and to prevent regression.
+Once the desired expansion is reached, you will wear the appliance for a few months to stabilize the expansion and prevent regression.
 An orthodontist may recommend an expander for patients with impacted teeth, overcrowding, or crossbite.
 Retainers used to stabilize treatment may be permanent or removable.